Vivaxim Solution for injection

 - Skin rash, itching or hives.

-Do not give VIVAXIM® to an adult or child under 16 years.
-The safety and effectiveness of VIVAXIM® in adults and children under 16 years have not yet been established.
+Do not give VIVAXIM to persons younger than 16 years.
+The safety and effectiveness of VIVAXIM in persons under 16 years have not yet been established.

 Before you are given it